kingston-hackSpace/Pulse_Sensor/README.md

 - only need heart rate

-- raw analogue pulse data for real-time interaction or simulation
+- raw analogue pulse data for real-time interaction or simulation.

+- Ideal for real-time visuals, sound, or responsive installations.